Sydney Olympic Park

 Eat & drink

 This well-designed entertainment precinct isn't short on food options.
-Before heading to an event in a nearby venue, stop by for a drink and burger at Abattoir Blues, named because it's set in a 1900s abattoir.
-Other great food options include Thai Palate, Bacar Restaurant & Bar at the Pullman for modern Australian cuisine, Piccolo Roma for pizza, the Burger and Salad Haus, and The Brewery Bar and Kitchen.
+Before heading to an event in a nearby venue, stop by for a drink and some casual bites at Abattoir Blues, named because it's set in a 1900s abattoir.
+Other great food options include Khon Thai or Thai Palate for classic Thai dishes; Bacar Restaurant & Bar at the Pullman for modern Australian cuisine; LouLou's Cafe or Piccolo Roma for pizza and pasta; and Ribs & Rumps or The Brewery Bar and Kitchen for pub fare.

 Bacar Restaurant & Bar Seafood in Sydney Olympic Park, Sydney west